Husband and Wife Law Team Annual Scholarship Logo

 Scholarship Overview

-For over two decades, The Husband & Wife Law Team has represented residents of the Phoenix area and throughout the state of Arizona.
-Our firm has a very strong connection to our community, which is why we’re excited to offer not one - but two $1,000 scholarships.
-One of our winners will be an Arizona high school senior or college student, and the other will be an applicant from anywhere in the United States.
+For over three decades, The Husband & Wife Law Team has represented residents of the Phoenix area and throughout Arizona and New Mexico.
+Our firm has a very strong connection to our community, which is why we’re excited to offer not one, not two, but three $2,000 scholarships.
+One of our winners will be an Arizona high school senior or college student, one will be from New Mexico, and the third will be an applicant from anywhere in the United States.

 The Husband & Wife Law Team Scholarship is not only our way to give back to exceptional students, but also to stress the importance of higher education and students being able to follow their dream career path after high school.
-With college-aged children of their own, Principal attorneys Mark and Alexis Breyer are well aware of the costs associated with a post-secondary education these days.
-That is why the firm is proud to offer a scholarship award to two deserving applicants to help pay a portion of the winner’s upcoming college costs.
-Check back with us in the Spring of 2026 to apply for our next round of scholarships!
+With college-aged children of their own, Principal attorneys Mark and Alexis Breyer are well aware of today's costs associated with a post-secondary education.
+That is why the firm is proud to offer scholarship awards to three deserving applicants to help pay a portion of the winners' upcoming college costs.
+Apply today for your chance to win one of three scholarships!

 Scholarship Details